 Select a tract to read:

-by George C. Clark and John D. Clark, Sr.
+by George C. Clark and John David Clark, Sr.

 The word “church” comes from the Greek word kuriakon, which is a word that was never used by Jesus or any of his apostles.
 Literally, kuriakon means “a lord’s house”.
 It refers to a building made by human hands and dedicated to worship of a deity.
-In ancient times, there were many "churches" dedicated to "lords", such as Athena, Isis, Jove, Mithras, and others.
 And since the word “church” refers to any building used for worship, Islamic mosques qualify to be called “churches”, temples where Jews or Buddhists worship are also “churches”, and of course, buildings used by Christians for their worship also qualify as “churches”.

 At an early stage of the development of the religion of Christianity, someone replaced Jesus’ word for God’s called-out people (ekklesia) with the ancient Greek word for a building dedicated to the gods (kuriakon).
-The error became popular, and though Jesus and his apostles never used the word “church”, Christianity commanded military power sufficient to enforce the change on everyone.
+The error became popular, and though Jesus and his apostles never used the word “church”, Christianity possessed enough military power to enforce the change.
 Thus, the use of “church” became standard.
 Dissenting voices were brutally silenced.
-In 1604, when King James ordered that a new translation of the Bible be made, he commanded his translators to translate ekklesia as “church”, in spite of some who wanted to translate ekklesia correctly.
-But if the king had allowed that, the word “church" would never have appeared in the New Testament of the King James Bible, churchmen would have been exposed as the frauds they were, and the king would have lost their political support.
+In 1604, when King James ordered that a new translation of the Bible be made, he commanded his translators to translate ekklesia as “church”, in spite of those who wanted to translate ekklesia correctly.
+If the King had not commanded it, the word “church” might never have appeared in the King James Bible, and had that been the case, King James would have lost the support of powerful churchmen.

 William Tyndall was murdered by churchmen because he translated the Bible into the English language.
-Part of the reason he was so hated by Christian leaders was that in his translation, he refused to use the word “church".
+Part of the reason he was so hated by Christian leaders was that he refused to use the word “church” in his translation.
 Though the Greek word ekklesia is found in the New Testament well over one hundred times, Tyndall never translated it as “church”.
 He knew that “church” is not what ekklesia means.
-“Church" is a heathen term that has nothing to do with the grace of God; it was imposed on the Scriptures by Christian churchmen.
+“Church” was a heathen term that had nothing to do with the grace of God; it was imposed on the Scriptures by Christian churchmen.

 Anyone who has received God’s Spirit has become the dwelling place of God.
-“Do you not know”, asked Paul, “that your body is the temple of the holy Spirit which is in you?”
+“Do you not know”, asked Paul, “that your body is a temple of the holy Spirit that is in you?”
 (1Cor.
 6:19).
 When we receive the Spirit, both the Father and the Son enter into our hearts (Jn.
-14:23).
-"By this", wrote John, "we know that He dwells in us, by the Spirit that He has given to us" (1Jn.
-3:24).
+14:23), and it is the presence of God, through His Spirit, which is what makes a person holy.

-Yes, there are holy places on this earth, but those places are people, the people whose bodies have been sanctified by the power of God’s Spirit.
+Yes, there are holy places on this earth, but those places are people, the people whose bodies have been made holy by the entrance of God’s Spirit.
 United in love and faith, the saints are shaped by Jesus into a living temple.
 Their bodies become the place, the only place on earth, where acceptable worship is offered to the Creator.
 From these people alone, God accepts sacrifices of praise, offerings of love, and oblations of humility.
-Peter wrote, “You, as living stones, are made into a spiritual house, a holy priesthood to offer up spiritual sacrifices, acceptable to God by Jesus Christ” (1Pet.
+Peter wrote, “You, as living stones, are being built into a spiritual house, a holy priesthood to offer up spiritual sacrifices, acceptable to God though Jesus Christ” (1Pet.
 2:5).

 Don’t you want to be a part of this?
 You can be.
 All that God requires is obedient faith in Jesus.
 You, too, can be a holy place on earth where God dwells by His Spirit.

-Though there be different titles for them, there is but one family of believers that God acknowledges as His (Eph.
-4:4).
-But searching for a title for God’s family should consume little of our energy, compared to that spent in making certain we belong to it.
+But searching for a title for God’s people should consume little of our attention, compared to that spent in making certain we belong to it.

 Moved by the Spirit of prophecy, the Psalmist declared, “Of Zion it shall be said, ‘This man was born in her.’
 And the highest Himself shall establish her.
-The Lord shall note, when He writes up the people, that ‘This man was born there'" (Ps.
+The LORD shall note, when He writes up the people, that ‘This man was born there’ ” (Ps.
 87:5, 6).
-From this we see that one must be born into the household of God because it is a family, not an organization.
-In the Old Testament, it was by a natural birth that one became a member of God’s family; in the New Testament, it is by a spiritual birth.
+From this, we see that one must be born into the family of God because it is a family, not an organization.
+In the Old Testament, it was by a natural birth that a person became one of God’s people; in the New Testament, it is by a spiritual birth.
 This is why Jesus said to Nicodemus, “You must be born again” (Jn.
 3:3–7).
-In the following three verses, Paul reveals the mystery concerning God’s chosen way for people to be born again and, thus, to become members of His family:
+In the following three verses, Paul reveals the mystery concerning God’s chosen way for people to become members of God’s family:

-1Corinthians 12:13: “For by one Spirit are we all baptized into one body.”
+1Corinthians 12:13: “For by one Spirit were we all baptized into one body.”

-Galatians 3:27: “For as many of you as have been baptized into Christ have put on Christ.”
+Galatians 3:27: “For as many of you were baptized into Christ have put on Christ.”

-Romans 6:3: "Know you not that so many of us as were baptized into Jesus Christ were baptized into his death?”
+Romans 6:3: “Do you not know that as many as were baptized into Christ Jesus were baptized into his death?”

 These three scriptures state clearly that one becomes a member of God’s family by baptism.
-But the question is, “Which baptism?”
+The only question is, “Which baptism?”
 Is it a baptism with water or is it Jesus’ baptism with the Spirit?
-The question is conclusively answered in the verse from 1Corinthians: “By one Spirit are we all baptized into one body.”
+The question is conclusively answered in the verse from 1Corinthians: “By one Spirit were we all baptized into one body.”

-Regardless of how good a person appears to be, if he has not received Jesus’ baptism, he has not been born again, and so, he is not yet in God’s family.
-As Paul wrote, “If any man have not the Spirit of Christ, he is none of his."
-The earthly family of God is comprised only of Spirit-baptized people; no one else is a child of God, though many may yet enter in.
+Regardless of how religious a person is, if he has not received Jesus’ baptism, he is not born again, and so, he is not yet in God’s family.
+As Paul wrote, “If anyone does not have the Spirit of Christ, he does not belong to him” (Rom.
+8:9).
+The only people who belong to God are Spirit-baptized people; no one else is a child of God, though the door is still open for “whosever will”.

 Some who enter into God’s family prove afterwards to be unfaithful to Christ.
 Therefore, the body of Christ, as a whole, is not perfect.
 Nor was it perfect in the days of the apostles.
 Ananias and his wife Sapphira, for example, were anything but exemplary children of God.
-So, from its beginning, the family of God has contained both wise and foolish saints, but Jesus promised to purge God’s family of unworthy members before his return (Mt.
-13:36–43).
-Child of God, watch and pray.
-God is no respecter of persons.
+So, from its beginning, the family of God has contained both wise and foolish saints.
+However, Jesus promised to purge God’s family of unworthy members before his return (Mt.
+13:36–43); therefore, we must watch and pray, for God is no respecter of persons.